 Please remember that we are responsible for you and we will undoubtedly let you know in case there is any danger for you.

 7. Is there Internet access in Iran?

-Do not worry about the Internet access.
-All the hotels, restaurants, and cafes+ in Iran has WIFI so you can access to the Internet when you are at your hotel in all cities.
-Additionally, Let’s go Iran will give you an Iranian sim-card to you with limited date.
-This way, you will have the Internet access in the streets during your tour.
+Do not worry about Internet access.
+All the hotels, restaurants, and cafes+ in Iran have WIFI so you can access the Internet when you are at your hotel in all cities.
+Additionally, Let’s go Iran will give you an Iranian sim-card to you with a limited date.
+This way, you will have Internet access in the streets during your tour.
 If your data will finish, you can ask your guide to help you to re-charge it.

 Please keep in mind a point regarding the social Apps (Media) in Iran: You can use What's app, Linkedin, and Instagram in Iran easily and without any restrictions.
 BUT Facebook, Telegram, and Twitter are blocked in Iran.

-8. What is the extra costs you need to pay during your trip in Iran?
+8. What are the extra costs you need to pay during your trip in Iran?

 Entrance fee is approximately between 5 to 7 US$ per person for each site.
 Some sites are less expensive and some sites are more expensive.

 A very good traditional meal in a good restaurant is almost 15 US$ per person,

 You are able to bring your money in Euro or Dollars and exchange your money in the reliable exchange offices in main cities, and at the airports.